-Portland State University has distributed information to students, faculty and staff regarding implementation of a new policy on firearms passed Friday, March 2, 2012 by the Oregon Board of Higher Education.
+Portland State University has distributed information to students, faculty, and staff regarding the implementation of a new policy on firearms passed Friday, March 2, 2012, by the Oregon Board of Higher Education.

-Vice President for Finance & Administration Monica Rimai and Campus Public Safety Director Phillip Zerzan sent a email to the campus community outlining the new policy and how it will be enforced at Portland State University, please see below to read this letter.
+Vice President for Finance & Administration and Campus Public Safety Director/ Chief of Police sent an email to the campus community outlining the new policy and how it will be enforced at Portland State University, please see below to read this letter.

 Students and Colleagues: